kachick/chawan/doc/config.md

 <tr>
 <td>`pager.gotoMarkY(id)`</td>
-<td>If the mark `id` exists, jump to its Y position and return true.
-Otherwise,
+<td>If the mark `id` exists, jump to the beginning of the line at
-do nothing and return false.</td>
+its Y position and return true.
+Otherwise, do nothing and return false.</td>
 </tr>

 <tr>